os2display/vagrant/readme.md

 ## MySQL access
 If you need to access the database from outside the VM with e.g. _Sequel Pro_ or any other SQL client that can connect via SSH the following can be used.
 <pre>
-Name: Aroskanalen
+Name: os2display
 MySQL Host: 127.0.0.1
 Username: root
 Password: vagrant
-SSH Host: admin.aroskanalen.vm
+SSH Host: admin.os2display.vm
 SSH User: vagrant
 SSH Key: ~/.vagrant.d/insecure_private_key
 </pre>